KCErb/lucky-hasura-docker/GUIDE.md

 You should now see only the deploy stage running and it should start your docker services.
 If all went well, after a minute or two you can go to `api.foobar.business/version` and see the version JSON served.
 Or post GraphQL queries to `https://api.foobar.business/v1/graphql` (first you'll need a token by signing in `https://api.foobar.business/api/sign_ins`).
 If so then congratulations we're up and running!!

 If not, you can check the status of your swarm from the production server.
 There are a lot of swarm commands and they are different than non-swarm commands so you might want to reference a [cheatsheet](https://www.google.com/search?q=docker+swarm+cheat+sheet).
-If you are getting any errors at all that means these instructions are out of date or the versions you are using don't match those in these instructions.
-If you've checked that you're running the same config files as this file is tagged with and having any problem please open an issue.
+If you are getting any errors at all that could mean that these instructions don't match the versions you are using, or that you missed one of the steps described above.
+Be sure you are working from a tagged commit of this repo and feel free to open an issue to chat.
 Even (especially?) if it's a problem you were able to solve.
 I want a project created from this toolset to get up and running automatically on the first deploy!

 It's great to have a real server up, right?
 But sometimes things go wrong between local development and production.
 I hate it when that happens so the following tools make solving those kinds of problems much easier.
 Let's now turn out attention to when things go wrong with the following features:

 1. We can use commit messages to control which stages run in CI/CD.
-1. We can test the CI image locally.
+2. We can test the CI image locally.
-1. We can roll back changes if stuff goes wrong.
+3. We can roll back changes if stuff goes wrong.
-1. We can monitor our production swarm and get alerts
+4. We can monitor our production swarm and get alerts

 ### Commit Message Flags